HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

 WOFF is an older, less efficient compression mechanism, but almost universally supported, accounting for an additional 11.6% of fonts served.
-In almost all cases (Internet Explorer 9-11 being the main exception), serving a font as WOFF is leaving performance on the table, and shows a risk of self-hosting.
-Even if the format choices were optimal at the time of integration, it requires extra effort to update them as browsers improve.
+In almost all cases (Internet Explorer 9-11 being the main exception), serving a font as WOFF is leaving performance on the table, and shows a risk of self-hosting; even if the format choices were optimal at the time of integration, it requires extra effort to update them as browsers improve.
 Using a hosted service guarantees that the best format is chosen, along with all relevant optimizations.

 Ancient versions of Internet Explorer (6-8), which still make about 1.5% of global browser share, require EOT.
 These don't show up in the top 5 MIME formats, but are necessary for maximum compatibility.